-We advise and represent physicians and other healthcare professionals with regard to a variety of legal matters pending before the Georgia Composite Medical Board, as well as other states medical, nursing and pharmaceutical boards and similar administrative agencies that license, regulate and discipline healthcare professionals.
+We advise and represent physicians and other healthcare professionals with regard to a variety of legal matters pending before State Medical Boards, as well as nursing and pharmaceutical boards and similar administrative agencies that license, regulate and discipline healthcare professionals.
 Generally speaking, state medical boards bear a critical responsibility of protecting the health of state citizens through appropriate licensure and regulation of professionals who deliver healthcare for a living and through appropriate enforcement of applicable medical practice acts and laws.

 - Any appearance before medical and nursing boards